hoducninh/Learning/ELK/docker-elk/README.md

 - set the config for docker components
 - creat the kafka topics in the running time
 - set the permission for volume of docker in the host machine (or the docker will exit because of the permission)
+- with the components in the same network, we could call services by its name (EX: kafka:9091, zoo:2181,...)